-HVCC/AP World History II
+AP World History/HVCC Western Civilization II

-Prerequisite - 85% average in Global I Honors 85% average in English 9 Honors -OR-95% average in Global I and English 9 Teacher recommendation, Writing sample 1 Credit (3 HVCC Credits), Grade 10 day curriculum.
+Prerequisite - 85% average in Global I Honors 1 Unit 85% average in English 9 Honors -OR- Grade 10 95% average in Global I and English 9R Teacher recommendation, Writing sample

+The purpose of the AP World History course is to develop a greater understanding of the evolution of global processes and contacts, interactions with different types of human societies.
+This course covers material beginning with Prehistory and will progress through to modern day curriculum.
 This course makes demands on students equivalent to those of introductory college-level courses.
 Students will be expected to read more extensively, complete more in-depth and challenging writing assignments, do more individual study, and discuss topics in greater depth than the Regents-level course.
-Students are encouraged to take the AP exam and will sit for NYS Regents exam in Global History at the end of the course.
+Students are required to take an AP World History exam as well as the NYS Regents exam in Global History at the end of the course.
 Students are required to complete a summer assignment before entering 10th grade.
 Completion of Global 9 Honors is highly recommended.